Suchit210Jadhav/Digitalized-examination-system/README.txt

 USE THIS WHILE EXECUTING:
 java -cp F:\Git\Digitalized-examination-system\*;.
 PJ1

-change directories according to our system in above command as well as in PJ.java
+change directories according to our system in above command as well as in PJ1.java {line no. 260,281}